quishqa/PyChEmiss/README.md

 ## Installation

-First, you need to install the modules that `aas4wrf.py` needs.
+First, you need to install the packages that `aas4wrf.py` needs.
 We recommend to use anaconda.

 You can clone this repo by:
 ```
 git clone https://github.com/quishqa/AAS4WRF.py.git
 ```

-Then, install the modules located in `requirements.txt` or  by:
+Then, install the packages located in `requirements.txt` or  by:

 ```
 conda install --yes --file requirements.txt